dcunited001/dcunited001.github.io/_posts/2018-01-23-social-justice-a-just-cultural-revolution.md

 century represent more progress than this generation could truly ever hope to achieve.
-Though you are certainly not wrong to try, please, step back and put this all in perspective: what if what you are doing actually -- in how it sociophysically plays out -- threatens so many generations before you worked so hard to achieve?
+Though you are certainly not wrong to try, please, step back and put this all in perspective: what if what you are doing actually -- in how it sociophysically plays out -- threatens what so many generations before you suffered so hard for to achieve?

 Regardless: **Social Justice** is such a loaded term and I hate loaded terms because you can't tell what baggage someone is going to pick and